 All you need to get out of a private placement offering is enough money to go after the assets you can’t afford to buy on your own.

 Of course, dealing with partners and selling equity to investors requires you to pay attention to some additional state and federal regulations.
-You may have to prepare real estate syndication documentation, of which one of the most common papers is the private placement memorandum.
+You may have to prepare real estate syndication documentation and a disclosure document, of which one of the most common papers is the private placement memorandum.

 But if you know the industry well, it’s tempting to believe that the legislation governing it will be very easy to understand.
 This is the first mistake many syndicators make at the start of their venture in this segment of the real estate industry.